 So we used that cost of living index in order to rank all of the 42 places in Wyoming that have more than 1,000 people.

 The place with the lowest cost of living in Wyoming according to the data is Worland.
 You can download the data here.

 There You Have It Mr. Or Mrs. Wyoming Cheapskate

-If you're looking at the cost of living numbers in Wyoming, this is an accurate list of the cheapest places to call home.
+If you're looking at the cost of living numbers in Wyoming, this is an accurate list of the most affordable places to live in Wyoming for 2020.

 Here's a look at the most expensive cities in Wyoming according to the data: